-Schools are closing their doors, but OpenDoor isn’t – TechCrunch
+Schools are closing their doors, but Opendoor isn’t – TechCrunch

 This week Natasha Mascarenhas, Danny Crichton and myself hosted a live taping at Disrupt for a digital reception.
 It was good fun, though of course we’re looking forward to bringing the live show back to the conference next year, vaccine allowing.

-Thankfully we had Chris Gates behind the scenes tweaking the dials, Alexandra Ames fitting us into the program, and some folks to watch live.
+Thankfully we had Chris Gates behind the scenes tweaking the dials, Alexandra Ames fitting us into the program and some folks to watch live.

 What did we talk about?
 All of this (and some very, very bad jokes):